sourcegraph/sourcegraph-public-snapshot/docs/glossary.md

 ### [Zoekt](https://github.com/google/zoekt)

 Fast search program with indexing, used in Sourcegraph for some search functionality.
+We also maintain [a private fork](https://github.com/sourcegraph/zoekt).

 ### [Zoom](https://zoom.us/)